tim42b/youtube-custom-speed/README.md

 # Youtube Custom Speed ⏩

+I edited this to allow for the use of keyboard shortcuts with the speeds.
+Seems to work fine.

 Youtube Custom Speed is a browser extension which allows you to easily change YouTube playback rate to a custom value.

 Currently available on the [**Chrome Web Store**](https://chrome.google.com/webstore/detail/kmfcinojnfabkpndlgomnfjllgeppegb) with over 10,000 users and a 4.7 ⭐ average rating.